 Although we believe the foregoing treatment correctly characterizes the transaction for U.S. federal income tax purposes, there is no direct authority on point, and the IRS could challenge the treatment of the spin-off and the Quanex/Gerdau merger as a single integrated transaction for U.S. federal income tax purposes.
-Such a challenge, if successful, could result in Quanex Corporation stockholders being treated as receiving a "dividend" distribution in the spin-off in respect of their shares of Quanex Corporation common stock and as selling, in a separate transaction, their shares of Quanex Corporation stockholder in the spin-off would generally (i) be treated as a dividend to the Quanex Corporation stockholder to the extent of Quanex Corporation's current or accumulated earnings and profits, (ii) to the extent such amount exceeded Quanex Corporation's earnings and profits, it would be applied to reduce, but not below zero, each Quanex Corporation stockholder's adjusted basis in such Quanex Corporation stockholder's shares of Quanex Corporation common stock, and (iii) to the extent such amount exceeded the sum of the amounts described in (i) and (ii), would be taxable as capital gain to each Quanex Corporation stockholder.
+Such a challenge, if successful, could result in Quanex Corporation stockholders being treated as receiving a "dividend" distribution in the spin-off in respect of their shares of Quanex Corporation common stock and as selling, in a separate transaction, their shares of Quanex Corporation common stock in the Quanex/Gerdau merger immediately after the spin-off.
+Under such characterization, the fair market value of the property treated as received by a Quanex Corporation stockholder in the spin-off would generally (i) be treated as a dividend to the Quanex Corporation stockholder to the extent of Quanex Corporation's current or accumulated earnings and profits, (ii) to the extent such amount exceeded Quanex Corporation's earnings and profits, it would be applied to reduce, but not below zero, each Quanex Corporation stockholder's adjusted basis in such Quanex Corporation stockholder's shares of Ouanex Corporation common stock, and (iii) to the extent such amount exceeded the sum of the amounts described in (i) and (ii), would be taxable as capital gain to each Quanex Corporation stockholder.
 It is not clear whether corporations would be entitled to a "dividends received deduction" or whether individuals would be entitled to preferential rates with respect to "qualified dividend income."
-In the Quanex/Gerdau merger, each Quanex Corporation stockholder would generally recognize gain or loss in an amount equal to the difference between the amount of cash received and such Quanex Corporation stockholder's adjusted basis in the shares of Quanex Corporation stockholder's menunt equal to the difference between the amount of cash received and such Quanex Corporation stockholder's adjusted basis in the shares of Quanex Corporation stockholder's menunt equal to the difference between the amount of cash received and such Quanex Corporation stockholder's adjusted basis in the shares of Quan
+In the Quanex/Gerdau merger, each Quanex Corporation stockholder would generally recognize gain or loss in an amount equal to the difference between the amount of cash received and such Quanex Corporation stockholder's adjusted basis in the shares of Quanex Corporation common stock immediately prior to the Quanex/Gerdau merger, taking into account the effect of the spin-off on such adjusted basis as described above.
+Quanex Corporation stockholders should consult their tax advisors with respect to the tax consequences of the spin-off and the Quanex/Gerdau merger.

 We do not expect that the Quanex Building Products merger will be a taxable transaction to Quanex Building Products LLC or the Quanex Corporation stockholders for U.S. federal income tax purposes, and therefore, we do not expect that a Quanex Corporation stockholder will recognize any gain or loss in the Quanex Building Products merger.
-However, even if the Quanex Building Products merger were a taxable transaction, we expect that the fair market value, determined when the spin-off occurs, of the property received in the spin-off by the Quanex Corporation stockholders will equal the fair market value of the shares of our stock received by the Quanex Corporation stockholders in the Quanex Building Products merger, and as result, there would be no gain or loss to recognize in the Quanex Building Products merger even if it were a taxable transaction.
+However, even if the Quanex Building Products merger were a taxable transaction, we expect that the fair market value, determined when the spin-off occurs, of the property received in the spin-off by the Quanex Corporation stockholders will equal the fair market value of the shares of our stock received by the Quanex Corporation stockholders in the Quanex Building Products merger, and as a result, there would be no gain or loss to recognize in the Quanex Building Products merger even if it were a taxable transaction.
 We expect that a Quanex Corporation stockholder will, immediately following the Quanex Building Products merger, have an aggregate adjusted tax basis in his shares of Quanex Building Products Corporation common stock received in the Quanex Building Products merger equal to the fair market value of such shares, and his holding period in such shares will begin on the day following the spin-off and the Quanex Building Products merger.
 Quanex Corporation stockholders should consult their tax advisors with respect to the tax consequences of the Quanex Building Products merger.